5 min readDec 27, 2023

 Attendance + Punctuality

 Attendance is mandatory at PennWest University.
 That said, you are all adults and can make decisions for yourselves.
 Important announcements are made at the start of class and may not be repeated.
 Since this class is all about timing and planning, it’s important to be “present” when possible.
-I wanna be here, and want you all to be here too…wherever here may be!
+I wanna be here, and want you all to be here too!
+The schedule will be a living thing and we will always discuss timing at the beginning of class.

 Progress

 Partially completed work will suffer a grade penalty regardless of the final.
-Maintaining progress over a set period of time is critical, trying to complete an entire project the night before it is due is impossible and will not benefit your work.
+Maintaining progress over a set period of time is critical and trying to complete an entire project the night before it is due is impossible.
+It will not benefit your work.
 If you fall behind, talk to me.
-Do not wait until the final l review to inform me of problems you may be having.
+Do not wait until the final review to inform me of problems you may be having.
 You will receive a progress grade at each class.

 Deadlines